 Fabrizio De Andre'

-Unlike most musicians, De André's lyrics always told a story: it is actually possible to read them as if they are a narrative, not even a poem.
+Unlike most musicians, De André's lyrics always had a story to tell and it's always possible to read them as if they're a narrative.
 This was certainly one of his main qualities, one of his strengths, what gained him the overall respect and love of the Italian public, without regard for his general or political views.

-Privately, Fabrizio supported the left, and never made a mystery about it.
+Privately, Fabrizio supported Italy's left wing, and never made a mystery about it.
 At times, he received some special "attention" from the government for his affiliations with some extreme leftists, but his actions were always correct, honest, and clear.
-He was an idealist and the only weapon he ever used was his guitar, an instrument he mastered not as a rock star might, but as a tool to support his songs.
+He was an idealist and the only weapon he ever used was his guitar, an instrument he mastered not as a rock star might, but as a tool to support his words.
 His pieces were so visually effective they could almost be turned literally into motion pictures: every scene and every character flickers in front of the eye, even though they are made out of only words and music.